Shingles Vaccination

 Appointments

 The reception team are trained care navigators and will signpost you to an appointment with the most appropriate clinician.
-Please click here for the types of clinicians available at Appletree.
+Below are some of the appointment types or signposting advice the reception team may give you:

 Offer you an appointment with an alternative clinician

-Refer you to the community pharmacy consultation service – the receptionist can do this for you.
+Refer you to the Pharmacy First Service – you can self-refer or the receptionist can do this for you.

 Waiting for your hospital appointment